doc-ai/tensorio-ios/README.md

 }
 ```

+The *[0,1]* standard dequantization is particularly useful for softmax proability outputs with quantized models, when you must convert from a quantized range of [0,255] back to a valid probability distribution in the range of [0,1].

 <i color="red">TensorIO 0.1.0 does not support dequantization, except for a standard dequantization function that converts values from a range of 0 to 255 to a range of 0 to 1.
 Use the "[0,1]" standard dequantization shown above.</i>

+**Using Quantization and Dequantization**

 Once these fields have been specified in a *model.json* file, no additional change is required in the Objective-C code.
-Simply send floating point values in and get floating point values back
+Simply send floating point values in and get floating point values back:

 ```objc
 NSArray *vectorInput = @[ @(0.1f), @(0.2f), @(0.3f), @(0.4f) ]; // range in [0,1]